 The proposed bill, if enacted, would amend several sections of the Arizona Revised Statutes to enhance the responsibilities and processes related to the handling of deceased indigent persons.
-It would allow licensed physicians trained in forensic pathology to supervise medical students and residents during autopsies, expanding the educational opportunities in this field.
-Additionally, the bill would enable county medical examiners or alternate medical examiners to retain and manage the remains of indigent individuals at county-owned crematories, ensuring that cremations are conducted by licensed professionals.
-The bill also clarifies that the county medical examiner must designate a different employee to register death certificates when they are responsible for the final disposition of the body.
+Specifically, it would allow licensed physicians trained in forensic pathology to supervise medical students and residents during autopsies, and it would enable county medical examiners to retain and manage the remains of indigent individuals at county-owned crematories.
+The bill also clarifies that cremations must be performed by licensed cremationists and stipulates that if the county medical examiner is responsible for the final disposition, a different county employee must register the death certificate to avoid conflicts of interest.

-Furthermore, the bill modifies the application process for counties seeking crematory licenses, requiring that the county medical examiner or alternate medical examiner submit the application on behalf of the county.
-It also makes technical adjustments to existing language, such as changing "geographical" to "geographic" and removing outdated terms like "board certified."
-Overall, these updates aim to streamline procedures and improve the management of indigent remains while ensuring compliance with current health and safety standards.
+Additionally, the bill modifies the application process for counties seeking crematory licenses, requiring that the county medical examiner or alternate medical examiner submit the application on behalf of the county.
+It makes technical changes to ensure consistency in terminology, such as replacing "geographical" with "geographic," and it introduces new provisions that expand the scope of services provided by medical examiners, including the ability to direct funeral services for indigent persons.
+Overall, these updates aim to streamline processes and improve the management of deceased individuals who lack financial resources for burial.

 House Engrossed Version: 11-594, 11-600, 32-1321, 32-1395, 11-593, 28-668, 13-1210, 36-670, 11-251.08, 15-1401, 36-831, 32-1393, 32-1394.01, 36-113, 36-325